burrrata/cryptoeconomics.study_rust_edition/src/intro.md

 - summary putting it all together (editable code you can run and play with)

 Bonus points if there's a story to explain the code and concepts.

+## Table Of Contents
+- TBD: I'll add it once the mdBook/rand problem is solved